paladin-t/b8/docs/manual.md

 #### Exporter and importer

-To export a disk, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a disk, then click `Export` to open the dialog box.
+To export a disk, select it on the main library screen, click `[Head]`, `Export`, then choose one of `Save "*.b8" file`, `Save "*.png" file`, and `Copy text based`; or right click on a disk, then click `Export` to open the dialog box.

-To import a disk, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based disk onto clipboard already, before using the second option.
+To import a disk, click `[Head]`, `Import`, then choose one of `From a "*.b8" file`, `From a "*.png" file`, and `From text based`; you should have copied text based disk onto clipboard already, before using the third option.
 Use option `Overwrite` (for confliction) to replace any old disk with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of disks to identify them.

 #### Disks

 Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
+Standalone "*.png" files are encoded disks.
 Text based disks are generated with ASCII characters, which are friendlier when posting to places with text allowed only.

 #### Recording GIF